 The module also includes 2-GiByte DDR4 SDRAM with a 32-bit wide interface to the FPGA.
 This SDRAM is attached exclusively to the FPGA.
-With the -2 speed grade of the Artix UltraScale+ FPGA, the maximum clock rate is 1,333 MHz for a supported peak memory bandwidth of 85.2 Gib/s.
+The maximum data rate of the SDRAM is 2666 Mb/s, although the -2 speed grade of the Artix UltraScale+ FPGA supports a maximum data rate of 2400 Mb/s.
+This gives a supported peak memory bandwidth of 76.8 Gb/s.

 FPGA Flash – 256 MiB QPSI Flash Memory